 - To make our new approach easily accessible to the scientific community, we set up a web interface (updated version which supports our new distance function now) at Göttingen Bioinformatics Compute Server (GOBICS).

-- In addition, the source code of our approach can be freely downloaded for DNA sequences with the new distance measurement here and for protein sequences including DNA here.
+- In addition, the source code of our approach can be freely downloaded for protein sequences and for DNA sequences with the new distance measurement here.